-- When working with one of our adoption professionals, you will create an adoption plan that includes specific wants and needs for the type of adoptive family you’re seeking.
+- With American Adoptions, you will create an adoption plan that includes your specific wants and needs for the type of adoptive family you’re seeking.
 This includes their religious views, location, age and other lifestyle and personality traits.

 - Finding the right family leads to a life-long bond and gives you the chance to maintain a connection with your child through open adoption.

-If you’re ready to start the adoption process with our agency, or wanting more information on adoption and finding Christian families, call us toll-free today at 1-800-ADOPTION, or visit our online contact forms for prospective birth mothers and prospective adoptive parents.
+If you’re ready to start the adoption process with our agency, or wanting more information on adoption and finding Christian families, call us now at 1-800-ADOPTION, or visit our online contact forms for pregnant women and prospective adoptive parents.

-You Can Find the Right Christian Adoptive Families
+You Can Find Christian Adoptive Families Right Here

 As a woman thinking about adoption for her child, it’s understandable that you may be concerned about finding the perfect adoptive family.
 Anyone who chooses adoption does so to ensure that their child has the best life imaginable, but how do you make sure he or she receives just that?